 We hope you join us back here today and tomorrow to share your thoughts on General Conference and Easter.

 Each day this week, as part of the Church’s #BecauseHeLives Easter initiative, there will be a new question, meme, and/or video that members can share with their friends.
-Today is Wednesday of the Holy Week and the focus of today’s devotional is the teachings of Christ.
+Today is Friday of the Holy Week and the focus of today’s devotional is the Crucifixion and burial of Jesus Christ.
 You can find out more about Jesus Christ at http://mor.mn/2puvc.

 Here in New Mexico kids are out of school today for Good Friday.
 I’m very glad, because it gave us some extra time this morning with our daily “scripture-picture”.
 Each morning over the course of this week, we have focused on the events of the Holy Week.
 This morning as I sat down next to my kids, my six year old asked if we were going to learn about Jesus on the cross today.
 Yes, kiddo, we sure are!
 Continue reading